compulim/generator-azure-web-app/README.md

 * Otherwise, will be redirected to [`web/public/index.html`](web/public/index.html)
   * To support single-page application

-#### Notes
+### Notes

 Because the contents are served from `dist/iisapp/public/`.
 After you modify your source files at [`web/src/`](web/src) or assets at [`web/public/`](web/public), you will need to rerun `npm run build` to rebuild the content to `dist/iisapp/public/`.

-### IIS-hosted Express server
+## Advanced: Hosting with IIS and iisnode

+This scenario is designed for deploying server code to [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/), [Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/), and on-premise IIS.

-iisnode configuration is located at `iisnode.yml`.
+[iisnode](https://github.com/tjanczuk/iisnode) configuration is located at `iisnode.yml`.
 We have overrode some defaults:

 * `node_env` is set to `production`
   * We assume hosting the site in IIS is always in production mode
   * Express is faster when environment variable `NODE_ENV` is set to `production`, details [here](http://apmblog.dynatrace.com/2015/07/22/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/)

-#### Features
+### Features

 * Deployable to [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/), [Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/), and on-premise IIS
 * IIS control worker process lifecycle
   * Auto recycle worker process as needed (hitting memory or CPU limit, or after number of hours)
 * Fast and efficient serving on static files using kernel-mode driver (http.sys)

-#### File serving order
+### File serving order

 Largely same as hosting with standalone Express server.
-Except when serving `*`, files will be served directly by IIS and not passing thru iisnode or Express.
+Except when serving `*`, files will be served directly by IIS and not passing thru [iisnode](https://github.com/tjanczuk/iisnode) or [Express](https://expressjs.com/).
 Static files served by IIS will be served and cached by [kernel-mode driver](https://technet.microsoft.com/en-us/library/cc740087(v=ws.10).aspx) (http.sys).

 ## Advanced: Packing with MSDeploy

-(This command is only supported on Windows because it requires [MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy).)
+(This scenario is only supported on Windows because it requires [MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy).)

 To pack the content and production server, `npm run pack`.

 It will create a MSDeploy ZIP file that can be deployed to any IIS server, including [Azure Web App](https://azure.microsoft.com/en-us/services/app-service/web/).
-This ZIP file contains Express server and website contents in production favor.
+This ZIP file contains Express server code and website contents in production favor.

 Additional parameters added to MSDeploy ZIP file: